N.Y. Public Radio Station Fires Two Hosts For Inappopriate Conduct

-New York public radio network WNYC announced on Wednesday that two of the station's most prominent hosts — Leonard Lopate and Johnathan Schwartz — have been placed on leave following allegations of inappropriate conduct.
+New York public radio network WNYC has fired two prominent hosts, Leonard Lopate and Johnathan Schwartz, who had been placed on leave earlier this month as part of an investigation into their conduct.

-Lopate hosts the daily program The Leonard Lopate Show and has been with the station for more than 30 years.
-WNYC announced that Mary Harris will replace Lopate on an interim basis.
+Lopate hosted the daily program The Leonard Lopate Show and was employed by the station for more than 30 years.

 John Hockenberry, who formerly hosted the WNYC program The Takeaway, has recently been accused of sexual harassment.